raspberrypilearning/quest-seeker/en/step_3.md

 **Tip:** If all of your collectibles, followers or rewards are to look and act in the same way, make sure you add all your effects before duplicating the first GameObject.

 --- /task ---

+### Quest control

+Set up the quest using initial visibility, trigger reactions and tracking of quest states.

 --- task ---